-The following are highlights of the comparison of the DDA's general fund revenue and expenditures to its budget, as shown on page 44:
+The following are highlights of the comparison of the DDA's general fund revenue and expenditures to its budget, as shown on page 45:

 - The DDA receives lease revenue from the Kennedy Square garage, as well as parking revenue from several sites being held for future developments.
-Parking revenue did not meet expected levels as some of the sites were sold for development during the year and the DDA stopped collecting revenue on them. - Property tax revenue had a positive variance as one mil receipts were greater than expected. - The management of the DDA exercised tight control over parking and contingency-based expenses in the general fund, resulting in a positive variance for both professional fees and administrative and operating expenses.
+Parking revenue did not meet expected levels as the COVID-19 outbreak had a negative effect on parking in the downtown district. - Property tax revenue had a positive variance as one mil receipts were greater than expected. - The management of the DDA exercised tight control over expenses in the general fund, resulting in a positive variance for both professional fees and administrative and operating expenses.